 Davidson lacrosse presents many opportunities for our student athletes off of the field as well.
 In addition to building relationships with teammates, Davidson Lacrosse has a vast and strong network of alumni working in finance, consulting, law, marketing and more; providing for many connections which prove to be extremely valuable in life after Davidson.

 Lacrosse has also provided our student athletes the opportunity to travel.
-Wildcat players mix leisure and lacrosse during regular trips throughout Florida, South Carolina, North Carolina, Virginia and more.
+Wildcat players mix leisure and lacrosse during regular trips throughout Georgia, South Carolina, North Carolina, Virginia and more.
 The success of the 2005 team earned Davidson an invitation to play in a lacrosse ambassadors tournament in China.
 Traveling between Beijing and Shanghai, the Wildcats played in 4 games over 3 weeks giving ample opportunity to experience the culture and history of China.

 As a program we will continue to push to better ourselves, not only in our ability on the field but also in building humane instincts for lives of leadership and service.